Pauly & C. – Compagnia Venezia Murano: Compagnia di Venezia e Murano

-Through the last years of the 19th century, Compagnia di Venezia e Murano took part in many other displays.
+Through the last years of the 19th century, CVM - Compagnia di Venezia e Murano took part in many other displays.
 Prior to the 1878 exhibition in Paris, it had shown at the Maritime Exhibition in Naples and the Trieste Exhibition in 1871 and at the International Exhibition in Vienna in 1873, where it won 13 prizes for decorative arts.
 It unveiled a new focus in 1881 with the display of the first of its glass phoenixes at the National Exhibition in Milan.
 It exported several thousand works for display at the World's Columbian Exposition in Chicago in 1893, also setting up a kiln so that the public could observe the company's glass blowing techniques.
 In 1895, it exhibited at the first Venice Biennale (an event at which it would also feature later), with artisan Vincenzo Moretti taking prizes and artisan Attilio Spaccarelli earning special note for his engraving.

 1900 saw a change in the company when its British owners sold their interest to a businessman from Venice named Tosolini, who was the owner of shops in St. Mark's Square.
 Under Tosoloni's ownership, the company stopped production in 1909, though it continued commercial distribution at St. Mark's Square.